 Many breakfast bowls of cereal are fortified with Vitamin B6.
-Some natural sources of Vitamin B6 are brewer’s yeast, Chinese cabbage (Pak Choi), and red and green peppers.
+Some natural sources of this vital amine are brewer’s yeast, Chinese cabbage (Pak Choi), and red and green peppers.

 Vitamin C (ascorbic acid) plays a role in collagen, carnitine, hormone, and amino acid formation.
-It is essential for wound healing and facilitates recovery from burns.
+It is essential for the healing of the wound and facilitates recovery from burns.

 Symptoms of deficiency include fatigue, depression, and connective tissue defects such as gingivitis, rash, internal bleeding, or impaired wound healing.
 The Recommended Dietary Allowance (RDA) is 75 milligrams for women, 90 milligrams for men.

 The tolerable upper intake level of Ascorbic acid is approximately 2 grams (2000 mg) per day.
 Higher amounts can cause stomach upset and diarrhea.
 It is found in fresh fruits and vegetables.
 Citrus fruits like oranges and lemons are good sources of Ascorbic acid.

 Vitamin A (retinol) is required for the formation of rhodopsin, a photoreceptor pigment in the retina.
 It helps to maintain epithelial tissues.
 Normally, the liver stores 90% of the body’s Vitamin A.